 - Miscellaneous Trash - Littering is illegal in many states; unfortunately, drivers still throw trash out the window of their moving cars as they travel down the highway.
 Bags of food, diapers, garbage, even road kill can cause problems as other motorists try to dodge and swerve to avoid hitting these objects.

 Always stay alert and keep an eye out for road debris when driving.
 It is important to be aware of your surroundings and always look before merging or swerving to avoid an object in the road.
-For more information on driver safety, contact the knowledgeable legal team at George Sink, P.A.
+For more information on car accidents, contact the knowledgeable legal team at George Sink, P.A.
 Injury Lawyers.